sergey-koryshev/idler/README.md

 # Idler

-> Note, that the application is under active developing so some features can work incorrectly

 ![image](images/main-window.png)

 The application helps you to track your work activity.
 It stores the activity in local file `Microsoft Access Database` in its folder by default.